jfbeats/ArweaveWalletConnector/README.md

 ## Features

+For everyone:
+- Forever free
+- Can handle requests in the background ***

+For your users:
-- No install required for end users
+- No install required
 - Available on any device, including mobile

-- Can handle requests in the background ***
+For developers:
+- Fully typed
+- Final - no breaking changes, only improvements
 - Compatible with [arweave-js](https://github.com/ArweaveTeam/arweave-js)
 - Compatible with other tools instantiated using an [arweave-js](https://github.com/ArweaveTeam/arweave-js) api object (e.g. smartweave clients)
 - Compatible with anything else using the injected `window.arweaveWallet` object
 - Most secure - includes built-in bidirectional type validation at runtime to filter out external messages with unexpected formats
-- Does not require the developper to manage permissions requests - handled by the wallet provider
+- Does not require managing permissions - handled by the wallet provider
-- Fully typed
 - Emits events for any property value change - listen using `wallet.on('event', callback)`

+For wallets developers:
 - Uses the [JSON RPC](https://www.jsonrpc.org/specification) api standard internally
+- Offers prebuilt runtime types validation that can be imported

-*** Brave is currently the only browser requiring users to manually set `all cookies allowed` in the shields menu in order to let the iframe access its own saved settings.
+<sub>*** Brave is currently the only browser requiring users to manually set `all cookies allowed` in the shields menu in order to let the iframe access its own saved settings.
 Wallet providers can choose how they handle such cases where background functionality is unavailable.
-For arweave.app specifically, the window popup stays opened.
+For arweave.app specifically, the window popup stays opened.</sub>

 ## Note